JBlohm/Getting_and_Cleaning_Data_Course_Project/README.md

 The data needs to be extracted from the zip file into your working directory.

-The R script *run_analysis.R* also needs to be located in wour working directory.
+The R script *run_analysis.R* also needs to be located in your working directory.

-The R script called run_analysis.R that does the following:
+The R script called *run_analysis.R* that does the following:

 Merges the training and the test sets to create one data set.